 Twitter removes China-linked accounts spreading false news

-Twitter has removed a vast network of accounts that is says is linked to the Chinese government and were pushing false information favorable to the country’s communist rulers
+Twitter has removed a vast network of accounts that is says is linked to the Chinese government and was pushing false information favorable to the country’s communist rulers

 The U.S. social media company suspended 23,750 accounts that were posting pro-Beijing narratives, and another 150,000 accounts dedicated to retweeting and amplifying those messages.